tgnemecek/core-website/src/collections/pages/learning.md

 explanation:
   text: >-
-    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act's holistic, systemic method and pragmatic tools to meet the extraordinary challenges of this topsy-turvy world where Teachers have become front-line workers, Parents are now at-home teachers, and Students are struggling to continue learning.
+    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act's holistic, systemic learning methodology and pragmatic tools to meet the extraordinary challenges of this topsy-turvy world where Teachers have become front-line workers, Parents are now at-home teachers, and Students are struggling to continue learning.

-    FOR FREE: 1) [Assess ](http://profiles.thecoreporation.com/sample/welcome)your major stress-management strength & weakness; 2) Special Learning report; 3) instructional video.
+    FOR FREE: 1) [Assess ](http://profiles.thecoreporation.com/sample/welcome)your major stress strength & weakness; 2) Special Learning report; 3) Videos.

-    FYI: Contact us via message link below--OR take a Premium Profile to get a full report on your personal strengths and weaknesses...attend one of our special seminars for adults in transition...or sign up for our life-changing implementation program.
+    FYI: Contact us via message link below--OR take a Premium Profile to get a full report on your strengths and weaknesses...attend one of our special seminars for adults in transition...or sign up for our life-changing implementation program.

     CONTACT US via the message link to explore how you can become a CERTIFIED TEACHER who enriches your students with TBA programs such as The Compass Course and other Core Learning programs.